 Choose Your Plants Wisely

-At the end of the day, a healthy vertical garden is almost impossible to grow if the right plants aren’t grown and featured.
-Incorporate plants like, Pothos, Ivy, Rosary Vine, air plants, Lipstick Plant, among others are all great additions.
+A healthy vertical garden is almost impossible to grow if the right plants aren’t used.
+Incorporate plants like, Pothos, Ivy, Rosary Vine, air plants, Lipstick Plant,.
 Believe it or not, strawberry plants are actually extremely easy to grow in a vertical garden!
-You can learn how to grow them using my vertical garden method here.
+Learn how to grow them using my vertical garden method here.
 Other great veggies for vertical gardening include radishes, garlic, and onions.
-These even make wonderful indoor plants, just as long as they get plenty of sunlight and are pollinated (if needed) by hand.
+With proper care, these vegetables can grow inside.

 They’ll Need Frequent Watering